 Resident 3's initial care plan dated January 21, 2007, required that she be repositioned every two hours and that a weekly skin assessment be done and recorded.
 The plan for incontinence required that she be toileted every two hours or as necessary, that her perineal area be assessed, and that a protective cream be applied.
 P. Ex.
 1, at 593.
 Resident 3's care plan dated February 6, 2007, listed as problems small sores on the resident's buttocks.
 There is no evidence that the care plan was changed when the sores on her buttocks were reported to be healed on February 28, 2007, contrary to the argument of Petitioner (P. Reply at 7-8).
-The care plan also listed a problem dated April 28, 2007, 12 as blisters of both heels that had hardened and were turning to eschar.
+The care plan also listed a problem dated April 28, 2007.
+29 as blisters on both heels had hardened and were turning to eschar.
 A problem dated June 12, 2007 indicates an eschar on the right, fifth plantar surface.
 The individual interventions listed on the care plan are generally not dated.
 The interventions include: pad, protect, and/or apply skin preparation to fragile skin; position body with pillows/support devices and protect bony prominences; apply cream after each episode of incontinence, keep skin clean and dry, and perform peri-care after each incontinent episode; pressure reduction to be used for sitting and there was a direction that therapy review current type of pressure reduction which was noted not to be effective; staff was to inspect her skin daily; licensed staff was to perform weekly skin assessments; and weekly wound progress assessments and documentation were to be done, with treatment as ordered.
 The intervention of a dietary referral to review nutrition is dated February 13, 2007.
-The intervention of a physical therapy referral for ankle flexion therapy, I infer was related to the blisters discovered on the heels on April 28, 2007, which is consistent with the intervention dated May 1, 2007 that required placing Thera-Boots on both feet
+The intervention of a physical therapy referral for ankle flexion therapy, I infer was related to the blisters discovered on the heels on April 28, 2007, which is consistent with the intervention dated May 1, 2007 that required placing Thera-Boots on both feet for protection.
+I also infer that the intervention of placing sheep skin padding between the Thera-Boot and the right foot by the little toe relates to the eschar discovered on the plantar surface of the right foot near the little toe on June 12, 2007.
+Although the care plan includes the intervention of elevating heels off the bed, it was never checked and, I infer, never planned or ordered.
+CMS Ex.
+27, at 160; P. Ex.
+1, at 258.
+Another care plan that appears to address eating, nutrition, hydration, oral and dental care, and skin condition with dates from February 1 to July 2007, includes the following interventions: a cushion in the wheel chair for pressure relief (undated); weekly assessment of the skin